 The Healthy Homes regulations include legal standards for heating, insulation, ventilation, moisture and drainage, and draught stopping.

-Below are the healthy homes standards as per the Ministry of Housing and Urban Development:
+Below are the compliance timeframes for the healthy homes standards as per the Ministry of Housing and Urban Development:

 Firstly, there is concern that the cost of renovation may be passed on to tenants.

 Like the ring-fencing of losses policy change, the Healthy Homes Guarantee Act may lead to rent increases if landlords are unable to cover the costs themselves.
 Affordability is Labour’s other chief housing concern, therefore rent increases are a step in the wrong direction.

 Secondly, the new regulations may skew supply and demand.

 Due to financial pressures and widespread demand for insulation installation, some landlords may be unable to meet these new regulations on time.

 This was seen in the lead up to the 2019 deadline.
 In Dunedin for example, rental properties are sitting empty because they do not meet previous insulation standards.

 If more and more landlords decide that it is too expensive to maintain a rental property, then the logical progression is a shortage in much-needed rental properties.
 Peter Lewis from the Auckland Property Investors Association speculates that this would be a likely outcome if landlords were “vilified” by new policies.